In My Hands

 SCREAMS: Nothing new?
 Even though this is the first Top Spin game I’ve played, I’ve played enough sports games to know there’s only so much improvement can be made.
 It also can be insanely complex if you want it to.

-VERDICT: Tennis fans and sports fans know what they’re getting.
+VERDICT: For most gamers, this is a rental.
+Tennis fans and sports fans know what they’re getting and are more likely to pick it up.
 It’s a good buy for a specific group of gamers.
 You know whether you are in that group or not.
 If you’re not, you probably won’t be playing this.

 Too Human: I’ll Ask It Again